arstream/Network-Programming-with-Go/architecture/points_of_failure.md

 * There may be network address conflicts
 * Network elements such as routers could fail
 * Transmission errors may lose messages
-* The client and server versions may be incompatable
+* The client and server versions may be incompatible
 * The server's network card could fail
 * The server system may have h/w problems
 * The server s/w may crash